mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/odata-query-options.md

 If the action returns a value, it will always be contained in a JSON object with a single property named `value`.

 {{% alert type="info" %}}
-Note that an object that is passed to a microflow will not be committed automatically.
+Note that an object passed to a microflow will not be committed automatically.
 If you want the passed object to be saved, you will have to implement this in the microflow.
 {{% /alert %}}

 {{% alert type="info" %}}
-The *publish microflows* functionality was introduced in Studio Pro [10.2.0](/releasenotes/studio-pro/10.2/).
+Functionality for publishing microflows was introduced in Studio Pro [10.2.0](/releasenotes/studio-pro/10.2/).
 {{% /alert %}}